MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

     >**Note**: The **Max spreading** setting is currently not functional.

-1. On the **Review + create** tab of the **Create a virtual machine scale set** blade, ensure that the validation passed and click **Create**.
+1. On the **Review + create** tab of the **Create a virtual machine scale set** blade, ensure that the validation passed, and click **Create**.

     >**Note**: Wait for the virtual machine scale set deployment to complete.
 This should take about 5 minutes.

 #### Task 6: Configure Azure virtual machine scale sets by using virtual machine extensions

-In this task, you will install Windows Server Web Server role on the instances of the Azure virtual machine scale set you deployed in the previous task by using the Custom Script virtual machine extension.
+In this task, you will install the Windows Server Web Server role on the instances of the Azure virtual machine scale set you deployed in the previous task by using the Custom Script virtual machine extension.

 1. In the Azure portal, search for and select **Storage accounts** and, on the **Storage accounts** blade, click the entry representing the diagnostics storage account you created in the previous task.